 Additionally, you could put up thicker blinds or curtains that block the light pattern so that the shadows are not as pronounced.
-This way, false alarms could be reduced, and you could be more relaxed.

 The wind itself can’t directly activate a motion detector, but it can cause other objects to move.
 These moving objects will trigger the motion sensor.
 So if you are concerned about wind movement, you should consider where to place your sensor.

 However, if you live in a windy environment, having a sensor outdoors means you are exposed to potential false alarms.